yotann/bcdb/docs/outlining/README.md

 ```

 Hopefully the optimized version has a small `.text` section.
 You can compare
-the actual size savings from the `size` command against the estimating savings
+the actual size savings from the `size` command against the estimated savings
 from the `smout solve-greedy` command.

 You can also run the optimized command and make sure its behavior is correct: